AI Summary

 1. Creation

-• While digital tools are increasingly used, paper-based records are still common in many healthcare settings.
+- Although digital systems are widely adopted today, paper-based records are still used in many healthcare environments.

 2. Capture